razius/presentations/content/rc4-hardware-implementation/notes.rst

 ----

-I'm gonna present now some of the building blocks used for the chip, I'll start with the accumulator.
+I'm gonna present now some of the building blocks used to build the chip, I'll start with the accumulator.

-It is used to add a value to a previo
+It is used to add a sequence of numbers.

+COUNTER EXAMPLE.

 When it will overflow (ex: if 8 bit, when reaching 255) the CARRY pin will be pulled high, on the next clock cycle the internal value will be